 In this case, we will follow the same process as Question 2 however, instead of looking at the time, we are highlighting tagged components.

-After saving the search, we can then go back to the dashboards to create widgets to sum up the cost, complexity, etc. so that you can present your Scenarios at more of a KPI comparison than just visual diagrams.
+After saving the search as a report, we can then go back to the dashboards to create charts to sum up the cost, complexity, etc. so that you can present your Scenarios at more of a KPI comparison than just visual diagrams.
 Keep in mind that you can also combine the views and the dashboards in the living presentations.

 If you need greater granularity, for example looking at multiple integrations, deployment options, or product portfolio support, you may need to add some granularity to the data to improve your insight and analysis.